davidmarkclements/fast-redact/readme.md

 #### `strict` – `Boolean` - `[true]`
 The `strict` option, when set to `true`, will cause the redactor function to throw if instead of an object it finds a primitive.
-When `strict` is set to `false`, the redactor function will return the primitive value without being redacted.
+When `strict` is set to `false`, the redactor function will return the primitive value without being redacted and if the primitive is of type "string", the primitive value is returned as JSON (i.e. within double quotes and escaped per JSON rules).

 ## Approach